-It is possible to add extra interrupts; however, it is not recommended.
+It is possible to add extra interrupts, however, it is definitely not recommended.
 The driver uses an external interrupt to synchronize timing to the START edge.
 If additional interrupts are added, then uncertainty is added to the received START edge.
-Uncertainty in receiving the START edge can severely degrade the maximum bit rate under certain conditions.
+Uncertainty in receiving the START edge can severely degrade the maximum bit rate.